 I’ve seen some ugly, long-winded post-match team talks in my time.
 Some involved teams I coached.
 Others involved teams I coached against.
 In the former, very rarely did I think that sort of meeting was productive (see Does yelling at the team accomplish anything positive?)

-In the case of witnessing a team getting scolded, my reaction comes in two forms.
+In the case of witnessing a team scolding, my reaction comes in two forms.
 On the one hand, sometimes I feel bad for them.
 When I coached at Exeter, our men’s team beat a team from Northern Ireland in a playoff match.
 That coach, who seemed like a nice guy, laid into them for a ridiculously long time afterwards.
 I felt really bad for them.
-So did the guys on my team, who wanted to invite the other team out for a post-match point (they do that in England).
+So did the guys on my team, who wanted to invite the other team out for a post-match pint (they do that in England).

 The alternative reaction is more a competitive one.
 There’s a certain amount of satisfaction to beating a team so badly that they get yelled at afterwards.
 It’s kind of like targeting a single opposing player to the point they eventually have to be subbed out.
 It’s a psychological victory above and beyond the one on the scoreboard.

 Can’t help but wonder if coaches who yell at their team in public realize this?
 Or if they’re just trying to embarrass their players.

 This is an entry in my volleyball coaching log.